NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 of simplicity we will assume that they are (it doesn't change anything, this is just for intuition/explanation purposes).

-So here we are: each of our initial users (Alice, Bob...) can be expressed a combination of the typical users.
+So here we are: each of our initial users (Alice, Bob...) can be expressed as a combination of the typical users.
 For instance, Alice could be defined as a little bit of an action fan, a little bit of a comedy fan, a lot of a romance fan, etc. As for Bob, he could be more keen on action movies: